-- Click the Layer drop-down arrow and choose the network or event layer for which you want to return attribute sets for.
+- Click the Layer drop-down arrow and choose the network or event layer for which you want to return attribute sets.

-Depending on which type of layer you choose, the results of your attribute set will be different.
+Depending on which type of layer you choose, the results of your attribute set will differ.

-- Check the Return attribute set check box to ensure an attribute set will be returned for your selection.
+- Check the Return attribute set check box to ensure an attribute set is returned for your selection.

 - Choose a method to select the area of the map for which you want to return an attribute set.

-If you have a network or event table open in Event Editor when querying an attribute set, your open table will be replaced with an attribute set table of your results.
+If you have a network or event table open in Event Editor when querying an attribute set, your open table is replaced with an attribute set table of your results.

 You can only create a new selection when you are selecting an attribute set as result; with the Return attribute set option checked, the selection methods to Add to Current Selection and Remove from Current Selection are disabled.

 The selected records are shown in the attribute set table and highlighted on your map.